 Among the raw materials, coffee/green tea leaves used are 100% compliant with the "Principles for Sustainable Agriculture (PSA※1)," and all green tea leaves, including those for the "Ayataka" brand, are grown by the farms that meet the SAGP※2 standards.
 Some suppliers and brands have also obtained third-party certifications such as Fair Trade, 4C, and GAP※3.
 In addition, we only procure raw materials certified by the Global Food Safety Initiative (GFSI※4), a global food safety initiative.

-In addition, based on the SGP※5 standards of the Coca-Cola system, we have selected outsourcing manufacturers of beverage base (for agricultural raw materials, sugars, carbon dioxide, etc.) and suppliers (for containers, sales equipment, etc.).
+In addition, based on the KORE and SGP*5 standards of the Coca-Cola system, we have selected outsourcing manufacturers of beverage base (for agricultural raw materials, sugars, carbon dioxide, etc.) and suppliers (for containers, sales equipment, etc.).
 We identify our critical suppliers and have certain direct suppliers, including ingredient and packaging suppliers, who are critical to our production, or who provide a unique product, component or service we depend on.

 ※1 PSA (Principles for Sustainable Agriculture): New sustainable agricultural principles of the Coca-Cola system that reflect the most recent science and external stakeholder perspectives, which apply to agricultural products and packaging materials of agricultural origin.